ARM-software/abi-aa/aapcs64/aapcs64.rst

 Definition of va\_list
 ^^^^^^^^^^^^^^^^^^^^^^

 The definition of va\_list has implications for the internal implementation in the compiler.
-An AAPCS64 conforming object must use the definitions shown in `Table 6`_, Definition of va\_list.
+An AAPCS64 conforming object must use the definitions shown in `Table 6`_:

 .. _Table 6: